-Some time ago, I set the intention to “fall in love with fear”.
+Way, way, wáy earlier this year, I wrote about some of my intentions for the year ahead.
+One of those intentions was to “fall in love with fear”.
 From the onset I knew that transforming my relationship to fear was easier said than done.
 At the point of writing my intentions, my panic attacks were still a regular occurrence.
 When your relationship with fear gets so bad that you even become afraid of it, it is already difficult to get yourself out of those feelings of terror and dread.
 Loving the fear instead, then, seems rather impossible.

 Love is a big word, and one that we don’t often conflate with the things that make us feel scared and uncomfortable.
 Our initial reaction to pain and fear is always to push it away, not to embrace it.
 It takes a lot of spiritual growth or nihilism, perhaps, to deal with feelings, thoughts or sensations that are unpleasant.
 It’s endless work.

 Yet somehow my panic attacks have been appearing less often these days.
 So somewhere in these past months, I must have been doing something right.
 Let’s get this straight: I am not going to pretend even for a second that I’ve got it all figured out.
 I’m still a terribly flawed and anxious human being.
 And that’s okay.

 But I have started to get to know my fear and anxiety.
 I’ve started to recognise the shapes it takes, the things it does to my body and the things it says to me late at night, when I’m trying to get to sleep.
 I’ve started to recognise my fear as something external to me, a visitor who comes and goes on moments when my defences are low.
 I may be an easy target for my fear, but I am not my fear.
 This is something I’ve learned.